ankitkandari/ankitkandari/README.md

 - Think - it makes me inquisitive
 - Explore - on stackoverflow and google

-# :sleepy: Ok i know you are tired .
+# :sleepy: Ok I know you are tired .
 Read this
 > *Keep calm and carry on.*

 # :heart: How can you help me